 Most recently at Athens Science Festival, I was talking to a volunteering scientist who kept returning to watch people interact with Cave of Sounds.
 She told me that in the chaos of the festival she found the space uniquely relaxing.
 There was no shortage of quiet spaces, but there is a different kind of calm created by the collective musical activity of Cave of Sounds.
 You are able to belong, to think, to feel the energy of others without any demands on yourself.

-The Cave of Sounds team.
+The original Cave of Sounds team in 2013.
 From the left: Tim Murray-Browne, Tadeo Sendon, Kacper Ziemianin, Sus Garcia, Dom Aversano, Daniel Lopez, Wallace Hobbes, Panagiotis Tigas.
-Not in this picture, Alex Sonom also worked with Sus on her instrument Rockmore.

 - 19-26 Aug 2013 The Barbican, London

 - 18-19 May 2013, Music Tech Fest, London

 - Sonic Arts Award 2014 (Digital Art category)